turbot/steampipe-plugin-consul/docs/tables/consul_acl_token.md

 Tokens are artifacts in the ACL system used to authenticate users, services, and Consul agents.
 When ACLs are enabled, entities requesting access to a resource must include a token that has been linked with a policy, service identity, or node identity that grants permission to the resource.
 The ACL system checks the token and grants or denies access to resource based on the associated permissions.

+You need to specify the `token` parameter in the `consul.spc` file to be able to query this table.

 ## Examples

 ### Basic info